lk16/disarray/README.md

 to parse JSON messages that have an array as root into a golang struct.

-Especially those with different types as fields.
+Especially those with different types in the array.
 This gets particularly hairy for complex JSON structures.

+I implemented this (hacky) module, because the standard library doesn't support this.

 ### Example